 In the introduction of the performance called the pategak karawitan, the gamelan music is intrumental.
 The tabuh pategak or the gamelan percussion is a sign that the performance is about to begin.
 This music is to call the audience to witness the performance, and the underlying meaning is to change the atmosphere of everyday life into the performance of art.
 The staging was in an arena composition, more like half an arena with the audience positioned close to the performers.
 The gamelan instruments were set like an upside down letter V, and in the pointed end a table stood.
 On it were masks that were to be used in the performance by the dancers, complet with the sacred offerings of flowers, holy water and incense and other elements.
 After the percussive tabuh pategak is played, the dancer maestro Catra enters the stage.
 Catra faces the table and puts on the first mask, thus the audience is brought into the world of the Topeng Pajegan.

 In the beginning act, Catra opens it presenting the mask of the Patih Keras, or the Vizier.
 The dancer stand in the centre and starts with the beginning dance movements.
 As all Balines dances, the motifs of movement is based on basic stance of the positions of feet, body, hands and head.
 It is characterised by the contraction of the stomach, chest and waist, Dance movements in Balinese dance is differentiated between men (putra), women (putri), and in-between (bebancihan).
-The male dancers movement uses contraction in the wist so as not to produce swaying movements in the hips.
+The male dancers movement uses contraction in the waist so as not to produce swaying movements in the hips.
 The female dancer and bebancihan torso is positioned a bit forward.
-Hands and arms are lifted aligned to the shoulders is the position in all Balines dance and this position is named the agem.
-The legs are bent iwhile n a standing position and also while in movement.
-The movements are refined but ended in suddenly.
-Through this combination of refined and sudden, the expression of the topeng bring out the character and the feelings or rasa conveying character of goodness, evil, happines and sadness.
+Hands and arms are lifted aligned to the shoulders and is the position in all Balines dance and this position is named the agem.
+The legs are bent while in a standing position and also while in movement.
+The movements are refined but is ended in sudden stops.
+Through this combination of refined movements and sudden stops, the expression of the topeng bring out the character and the feelings or rasa conveying character of goodness, evil, happines and sadness.
 The concept of dualism or harmony of two opposites is ingrained on the Balinese philosophy of life, that is rwa bhinedha symbolised in the colours of black and white( hitam putih ).
-The meaning of this philosophy is ekspressed in the rasa behnd the movements of the dance.
+The meaning of this philosophy is exspressed in the rasa behnd the movements of the dance.

 Oral traditions are usually composed of orality synchronised with hand activity, gesture and often elaborated and stylised followed by other bodily activities such as swaying of the torso and dancing ( Ong 1982: 67 ).
 So oral traditions is not just orality in a verbal konteks but a modification of a total existence including the body.
 The bodily activities over reaches mere vocalisation and is natural.
 Even a still body is a strong gesture especially done in front of an audience.